monkeydom/TCMPortMapper/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Distributed under the MIT License - see [LICENSE.txt](LICENSE.txt) file for details

 ## Acknowledgments